The Quieter Allures of New Smyrna Beach

 Jim Pfief, and his wife, Debbie, were among them.

 Residents of North Canton, Ohio, the couple visits in November, near their wedding anniversary date.
 It dovetails with a stopover for children and grandchildren in Jacksonville, and, they discovered New Smyrna Beach during a time-share stay 12 years ago.

 “It’s nice and quiet, not crowded like Daytona Beach, and the beach is very wide,” Pfief said, his lap full of automotive magazines.

 Loyal to the Coconut Palms Beach Resort, the Pfiefs enjoy shelling and walking but both appeared to be content readers on this afternoon.

 “We don’t ramp up the entertainment too much,” Jim Pfief said.

 If you do want to ramp it up, stroll Flagler Avenue and pick your watering hole.
 Or, make real use of that beach bag; stuffing it with purchases from a plant nursery, jewelry and clothing boutiques; even tiny art galleries.

 Shopping is available to the west, across the North Causeway, as well along New Smyrna Beach’s historic riverfront business district — Canal Street.
-Antique shops (New Smyrna Antique Mall and The Palms Collectables are fun) and the newly renovated New Smyrna Museum of History on Sams Avenue, just north of Canal, are two options.
+Antique shops (NSB Antique Mall and Palms Antiques & Collectables are fun) and the newly renovated New Smyrna Museum of History on Sams Avenue, just north of Canal, are two options.